unibeninterns/server2_v2/PRD.md

 (4) Law/Arts/Institute of Education
 (5) Engineering/ Physical Sciences/Environmental Sciences

-Let me explain, If a proposal is submitted by a staff or master's student from the Engineering faculty, then the appropriate reviewer should be from either the faculty of physical science or environmental science but not engineering. and vice-versa for any faculty in relation to the other faculties in their respective clusters.
+Let me explain, If a proposal is submitted by a staff or master's student from the Engineering faculty (extract a user's faculty from the proposal submitted since it's part of the form and use), then the appropriate reviewer should be from either the faculty of physical science or environmental science but not engineering. and vice-versa for any faculty in relation to the other faculties in their respective clusters.

 ## 1. Introduction